MuhammadYahta/ManufacturingProductionLineDataSetGeneration-Football-/README.md

 <img src="https://github.com/MuhammadYahta/ManufacturingProductionLineDataSetGeneration-Football-/blob/main/cmd_1.jpg?sanitize=true">

-4. use the following command to generate the data (In the command 4 and 5, we are generating 1000 records(generated 4000 footballs))
+4. use the following command to generate the data.
 > DataGenerator

-5. Enter the number of processes
+5. It will ask "Enter the number of processes", enter any desired number of processes your want.
+(In a single master process 4 footballs are created)
 > 1000

 <img src="https://github.com/MuhammadYahta/ManufacturingProductionLineDataSetGeneration-Football-/blob/main/cmd_2.jpg?sanitize=true">